 Lions, tigers, and bears, oh my!
-Or in a cookie decorators case we should say something like sugar, butter, and icing, oh yum!
+Or in a cookie decorator case we should say something like sugar, butter, and icing, oh yum!
 Everything we do needs a little sugar and little butter and some delish royal icing.
 When you add them to cute little polar bear sugar cookies, it’s something we can be proud of.
-The great thing about these little polar bear cookies is the cookie cutter is so easy you almost feel like the cookies are decorating themselves.
+The great thing about these little polar bear cookies is the cookie-cutter is so easy you almost feel like the cookies are decorating themselves.

 Supply List for Simple Polar Bear Sugar Cookies:

 ~All the icing I’ve used on these cookies is 15-Second Royal Icing Consistency and the food gel color is AmeriColor Soft Food Paste Gel.
 Feel free to use whatever color and food gel you want to use.

 Black Icing for the eyes and nose or you can use 4mm Black Pearl Dragees if you want them the same size.